-- To instill in the student a sense of professional behavior, attitude, and dress consistent with medical standards. - · To provide the student with entry-level knowledge and skills in the field of respiratory care. - To prepare students for advanced-level competency as Registered Respiratory Therapists. - To supply competent Respiratory Therapists to the national work pool.
+- To instill in the student a sense of professional behavior, attitude, and dress consistent with medical standards. - · To provide the student with entry-level knowledge and skills in the field of respiratory care. - To supply competent Respiratory Therapists to the national work pool.